Multi-Persona Thinking for Bias Mitigation in Large Language Models: Approach

 After $R$ rounds of reasoning, we revert the model to its default persona-free state.
 Then we instruct it to review and integrate the history of responses and answers $\{r_i^{(R)}\}_{i \in \{1,2,3\}}$ into a single, debiased prediction $y^*$:

 In the final aggregation step, the model is no longer constrained by explicit identities, and it acts as a neutral ``judge''.
-It evaluates the merits of the final arguments presented by all the personas, and integrates them into the final answer.
-This encourages the model to select the most logical and fact-based conclusion, rather than simple majority voting, ultimately enhancing both the quality and the objectivity of the output.
+It reviews the final arguments from all the personas and integrates them into one final answer.
+This encourages the model to select the most logical and fact-based conclusion, rather than simple majority voting, which improves both the quality and the objectivity of the output.